christophsk/classifier-lit/README.md

-# `classifier-lit`
+# `classifier-lit`: Language Interpretability Tool (LIT) for Text Classification
-This package provides an implementation of the Language Interpretability Tool (LIT) for a `pytorch` sentence classifier.
+This package provides an implementation of Google Brain's Language Interpretability Tool (LIT) for a `pytorch` sentence classifier.
 Additional information on LIT can be found at [pair-code](https://pair-code.github.io/lit/).
 This is released under the MIT License.